Mankatha: Plot

-Vinayak Mahadevan, an ACP of Maharashtra Police, is suspended for having saved Faizal, a smuggler; from encounter killing and helping him escape.
-Later, a police officer commits suicide because of the leakage of his IPL gambling plans, who is revealed to be Kamal Ekambaram.
+Vinayak Mahadevan, a corrupt ACP of Maharashtra Police, is suspended for having saved a smuggler Faizal from encounter killing.

+Kamal Ekambaram, a police officer, commits suicide due to leaks of his IPL gambling plans.
 ACP Prithviraj takes charge to end the betting scandals in IPL cricket in Mumbai.
-Prithvi then reveals that Kamal faked his death in a secret mission to draw attention to the betting scandals and returns under the name Praveen Kumar.
-Arumuga Chettiyar, an influential illegal business dealer and Faizal's boss, owns "Golden Theatres" in Mumbai, which has been converted into a gambling den and forms the front for all his illegal businesses.
-Chettiyar uses his links with dons in Mumbai and tries to route through his old theatre, a cash of over ₹5 billion to be used in betting.
+Prithvi then reveals that Kamal faked his death in a secret mission to draw attention to the betting scandals and returned under the name Praveen Kumar.
+Arumuga Chettiyar, an influential yet illegal business dealer and Faizal's boss, owns "Golden Theatres" in Mumbai, which has been converted into a gambling den and is the front for all his illegal businesses.
+Chettiyar uses his links with crime bosses in Mumbai and tries to route through his old theater, a cash of over ₹5 billion to be used in betting.

-Vinayak is introduced to Chettiyar through his girlfriend Sanjana.
-Sanjana is in love with Vinayak, but he pretends to love her.
-Sumanth, a goon working for Chettiyar, hatches a conspiracy to rob the money in the company of his friends: Ganesh, a local Sub-Inspector; Mahat, who owns a bar in Mumbai; and Mahat's friend Prem, an IIT graduate.
+Vinayak is introduced to Chettiyar through his girlfriend Sanjana, who is in love with Vinayak, but Vinayak only pretends to love her.
+Sumanth, a goon working for Chettiyar, hatches a conspiracy to rob the money with the company of his friends: Ganesh, a local SI; Mahat, who owns a bar in Mumbai and Mahat's friend Prem, an IIT graduate.
 Vinayak befriends the boys at Sumanth's marriage with Suchithra.
-One late evening, Vinayak meets Prem, who becomes inebriated by him and reveals their heist plan.
-Vinayak starts spying on them and confronts them on the day of the planned heist, stepping in.
+One late evening, Vinayak meets Prem, who becomes inebriated and reveals their heist plan.
+Vinayak starts spying on them and confronts them on the day of the planned heist.
 The four take him in, promising him a fifth of the share.
-Vinayak has other plans.
-He wants to kill his accomplices and take the entire amount.
+However, Vinayak has other plans as he wants to kill his accomplices and take the money.
 He promises to help them and divide it between them.
 After looting the money, they leave the money in an abandoned godown.